The Bankrate promise

 If you are not able to remedy the issue or convince your insurance company to keep your policy, you’ll need to find insurance elsewhere.

 Frequently asked questions

 There are many reasons why your home insurance could be canceled or nonrenewed.
 Your insurer is required to provide you with a cancellation or nonrenewal notice containing an explanation for their action and giving you a specified amount of time before your coverage ends.
 Your coverage may have lapsed for nonpayment of premium, your insurance company may decide not to renew your policy due to claims you have made or significant issues may have been discovered during the insurer’s inspection of your home, among other reasons.
-In hurricane-prone states such as Florida, your insurer may issue a nonrenewal notice because your roof is more than 10 years old, regardless of its condition.

 You may be able to contest a cancellation or nonrenewal, depending on the situation.
 If you have an agent, they may be able to work directly with your insurer’s underwriter to come to a compromise, or you could call your company directly.
 If you have filed numerous claims, for example, you may be asked to increase your deductible or remove a certain coverage in exchange for the company keeping your policy.
 However, it may be a good idea to get quotes from other home insurers as a backup so that you are not left scrambling to find coverage in a short time if your negotiations fail.

 To cancel a home insurance policy, you will first need to contact your current provider.
 If you have a mortgage on your home, you will also need to contact your lender as well.
 It’s highly likely that they require you to carry home insurance and they will need to be notified if you want to switch providers.
 After you notify your insurer, you may also need to sign a cancellation form.